isabella232/dde-handsonlab/step5/README.md

 2. Now that Kubernetes is up and running, we are able to take our 'Link Extractor' Docker App and install it straight on to Kubernetes.
 Docker Desktop Enterprise is able to convert a Docker Compose file used in the Docker App into Kubernetes objects.

-   Navigate into the step5 linkextractor.dockerapp directory and run:
+   Navigate into the `step5`, `linkextractor.dockerapp` directory and run:

    ```powershell
    > docker app install --name linkextractor --orchestrator kubernetes .